-The primary contribution of this study is our assessment of the redistributive impacts of income tax rates and tax base using individual and household microdata.
-In a number of empirical studies researchers have attempted to find the association between tax reforms with declining progressivity and the redistributive effect of income taxation, by measuring the disparity of alternated income distributions between pretax and after-tax incomes (e.g., Bishop et al., 1997; Lambert & Thoresen, 2009; Thoresen, 2004).
-However, despite the fact that changes in tax deduction, as seen in tax reforms of the OECD countries in the 1980s and 1990s, and in tax rates are expected to have an effect on progressivity, no study has been aimed at distinguishing the redistributive effects of tax rates from those of tax base, caused by tax reforms in the period.
-It may be that both wider tax deductions and lower tax rates in each income bracket have a negative impact on tax progressivity.
-It is, however, difficult to determine in advance the effects on the redistributive effects of tax schedules of such a seemingly less progressive tax reform, because these effects also depend on the shape of income distribution.
-For example, under uniform income distribution no redistributive effects are reported as a result of progressive tax schedules because they are measured using standard inequality measures such as the modified RS index and the BD index.
-This paper then explores the redistributive effects of tax rates and base on the basis of progressivity measurements such as the RS and BD indices, using the aforementioned microdata.
-By including in our sample the major Japanese tax reforms over the period 1984-2009, and associated large variations in marginal tax rates and tax deductions, we ensured the robustness of calculations of tax progressivity.
+The primary contribution of this study is our assessment of the redistributive impacts of income tax rates and tax base, using individual and household microdata.
+A number of empirical studies have attempted to find the association between tax reforms with declining progressivity and the redistributive effect of income taxation, by measuring the disparity of altered income distributions between pre- and posttax incomes (e.g., Bishop et al., 1997; Lambert and Thoresen, 2009; Thoresen, 2004).
+However, despite the fact that changes in tax deductions and tax rates, as seen in tax reforms in OECD countries in the 1980s and 1990s, are expected to have distinct effects on progressivity, no study has been aimed at distinguishing the redistributive effects of tax rates from those of the tax base, caused by tax reforms in the period.
+It seems that both wider tax deductions and lower tax rates in each income bracket have a negative impact on tax progressivity.
+It is, however, difficult to determine in advance the effects of such a seemingly low progressive tax reform on the redistributive effects of tax schedules, because these effects also depend on the shape of income distribution.
+For example, under a uniform income distribution, no redistributive effects are reported even if progressive tax schedules are applied.
+This paper explores the redistributive effects of tax rates and base distinctively, based on progressivity measurements such as the RS and BD indices.
+By including in our sample the major Japanese tax reforms over the period 1984-2009, which involved large variations in marginal tax rates and tax deductions, we ensured the robustness of calculations of tax progressivity.